NVIDIA/NeMo/docs/source/asr/configs.rst

 These datasets are similar to other ASR models like `QuartzNet <./models.html#QuartzNet>`__.
 There should be a tokenizer section where you can
 specify the tokenizer if you want to use sub-word encoding instead of character-based encoding.

 The encoder section includes the details about the Conformer-CTC encoder architecture.
-You may find more information in the config files and also :doc:``nemo.collections.asr.modules.ConformerEncoder<./api.html#nemo.collections.asr.modules.ConformerEncoder>``.
+You can find more information in the config files and also in :doc:``nemo.collections.asr.modules.ConformerEncoder<./api.html#nemo.collections.asr.modules.ConformerEncoder>``.